Almost every newscast includes a humorous story - sort of a waste of the precious 22 minutes.

 The problem with the TeeVee news is the format and how they filter news.
 And Cable News is no better.
 Given 24 hours to fill, they just repeat the same 22 minute format over and over again.
 No long-format work with background information.
 Even political pundit shows are short on facts and long on long-winded opinion.
 And often the facts are compelling and necessary to the real understanding of the story.

 Your typical news show has a number of short segments, usually only a minute or two long.
 None of them are very informative:

-The Lead Story: The lead story is short and often contains little information, and what little it contains is often inaccurate or irrelevant to the larger picture.
+The Lead Story: The lead (or lede) story is short and often contains little information, and what little it contains is often inaccurate or irrelevant to the larger picture.
 The Anchor reads the story, often only three or four sentences, and then "hands off" to a correspondent in the field.
 The correspondent, however, is often no closer to the story, geographically or intellectually, than the anchor.
 But, he may be in an exotic foreign location and wearing a trench-coat or other type of news-wear.